rabbitmq/cluster-operator/charts/README.md

 This folder contains the `rabbitmq` Helm chart to deploy a `RabbitmqCluster` resource.

-The `rabbitmq` Helm chart can also be used in combination with [Container Services Manager for VMware Tanzu (KSM)](https://docs.pivotal.io/ksm/) for [Open Service Broker API](https://www.openservicebrokerapi.org/) integration.
+The `rabbitmq` chart can also be used in combination with [Tanzu Services Manager](https://docs.pivotal.io/ksm/) and the `tsmgr` direcotry for OSBAPI integration.